volab/IoT_EPS/_1_userDoc/source/softDev.rst

 We consider that the user upload sketch and data directory.

 When consider the first boot is OFF (end of first boot procedure) ?
-When we receive the following form
+When we receive the following form:

  - station mode or AP choice
  - SSID et pass du mode AP (WARNING provide diff SSID if you own more then one PowerStrip)
  - SSID and pass of station mode [ optional if user wish stay always in AP mode ]